One Month in Vietnam: A Complete Itinerary

 Everything you need to pack for Vietnam

 We've put together a complete one month itinerary with all the best destinations in Vietnam so all the planning is done for you!

 When you start your journey in the capital city of Hanoi, you may be in for a bit of culture shock.
 You'll witness motorbikes flowing chaotically yet synchronously through the crammed streets.
 The city moves to it's own beat and everyone seems happy to be there.
 It's a wonderful place to start.

-Things to do in Hanoi: We've put together a list of 9 budget-friendly things to do in Hanoi so all your planning is taken care of!
+We've put together a list of free and cheap things to do in Hanoi so all your planning is taken care of!